Jazz clubs, coffee bars and drinking dens

 There will be stories of struggling artists, up and coming singers and songwriters and itinerant musicians, as well as the area's dodgy "entrepreneurs" engaging in some very dubious activities in the famous red light district!

 So prepare yourself for a meander through the Soho of today but be prepared to travel back over 60 years for a nostalgic trip through time.

 Our walk which lasts around two hours costs £10, payable on the day.
-It starts near Leicester Square and ends close to the London Palladium; the full details will be sent to you a few days before the day of the walk.
+The full details will be sent to you a few days before the day of the walk.

 Go to the Contact Us page to find out more.